Palatini (Roman military): Origins and history

 In the early 3rd century, the Roman military was organized into several provincial armies under the command of the provincial governors, a smaller reserve under the command of the emperor, guard units such as the Praetorian Guard, and the urban cohorts.
 Field armies were temporary formations, usually composed of the reserve and/or of detachments drawn from the provincial armies.
 In the later 3rd century, due to the frequent wars, field armies could remain together for several years, under the direct command of the emperor, and would require their own recruitment systems.

 By the mid 4th century, the Roman military was divided into frontier armies under the command of the provincial duces and permanent field armies under the command of the emperor, the magistri militum, magistri equitum, or comites.
 The frontier armies would patrol the borders and oppose small-scale raids.
 They may have driven off medium-scale attacks without the support of the field armies.
 The frontier armies would later be known as limitanei or ripenses.
 The field armies would respond to larger-scale attacks, would fight against rival emperors, and would conduct any large-scale attacks into neighbouring countries.
 The field armies would later be known as comitatenses or palatini.
 The temporary field armies could be referred to as the sacer comitatus, as could the imperial court.
 The first known written reference to comitatenses was in 325, although there are possibilities from earlier and the first to palatini was not until 365.

 Historians disagree on whether the emperor Diocletian, or one of his successors, such as Constantine I, split the Roman military into frontier armies and field armies.
 Theodor Mommsen, H.M.D.
 Parker, and more recently, Warren Treadgold and David S. Potter attribute the reorganization to Diocletian.
 E.C.
 Nischer, D. van Berchem, and more recently, M.C.
-Bishop and J.C.M.
+Bishop and J.C.N.
 Coulston attribute mainly an expansion to Diocletian, and the reorganization to Constantine I and his successors.
 Karl Strobel sees the reorganization as the culmination of trends going back well into the 3rd century, with Diocletian strengthening both the frontier and field armies.

 The Eastern field armies, including the palatini and comitatenses, eventually became the basis of the Eastern themes.

 The Western field armies, including the palatini and comitatenses, either disintegrated during the collapse of the western Roman Empire, or became part of the armies of the successor states.